9 Secrets You’ve Never Heard About Oreos

 The Parent Trap Invented the Peanut Butter Oreo

 Remember when Hallie Parker and Annie James smear their Oreos with peanut butter and everyone’s entire childhoods expanded before their eyes?
 It was totally made up.
 Director Nancy Meyers created the dipping trick because she thought it sounded like a weird, cute kid thing.
 We’re glad she dreamed it into reality.
+Get to know about these off-brand Oreos available in the market.

 People Like Eating Lots of Them Really Fast